tofchain/tof-explorer/README.md

 ## Contribution

 Contributions to TOF are welcomed!
 We sincerely invite developers who experienced in blockchain field to join in TOF technology community.
-Details: s: https://nuls.communimunity/d/9-recruitment-of-community-developers To be a great community, Tof needs to welcome developers from all walks of life, with different backgrounds, and with a wide range of experience.
+Tof needs to welcome developers from all walks of life, with different backgrounds, and with a wide range of experience.

 ## License